Tour de France back on German TV with a bang

 German TV has had a troubled relationship with the Tour, pulling out of covering the event in 2007 after Patrik Sinkewitz failed a doping test ahead of the race.

-"It's an honor (to be back on German TV)," Martin, who won Tuesday's stage after a punishing ride on the cobbles of northern France, said on Wednesday.
+"It's an honour (to be back on German TV)," Martin, who won Tuesday's stage after a punishing ride on the cobbles of northern France, said on Wednesday.

 "First of all it is because we showed we made some good sport.
 The pressure was high to show what we are able to do and repeat what we did in the past.